virtusize/integration_android/README.md

 #### 3. Send an Order

-Call the `Virtusize.sendOrder` method in your activity or fragment when the user places an order.
+Call the `Virtusize#sendOrder` method in your activity or fragment when the user places an order.

 * Kotlin